Your Right to Your Prescription

-Your eye care professional has to give you a copy of your prescription — whether you ask for it or not — for glasses, after you get an eye exam; and for contact lenses, after your fitting is complete (which may require two visits).
+Your eye care professional has to give you a copy of your prescription — whether you ask for it or not.
 It’s the law.
+For glasses, they must give you a copy after you get an eye exam.
+For contact lenses, they have to give you a copy after your fitting is complete (which may require two visits).

 - can’t make you pay an extra fee

-- may not say you have to buy eyeglasses or contact lenses
+- can’t say you have to buy eyeglasses or contact lenses

 - can’t tell you to sign a waiver or release

 - You don’t have to buy glasses or contact lenses from your eye care professional.
 You have a right to go and find the style (for glasses) and price that work for you somewhere else, in person or online.
 Having a copy of your prescription lets you do that.

 - You have a right to get an additional copy of your contact lens prescription.
 If you need another copy of your prescription, or a business has your permission to get a copy, your eye care professional has 40 business hours to send it.